 - Guardians of the Galaxy

 - Captain Marvel

 - Captain America: Civil War

 This list doesn’t include some old series that are available via the platform (such as X-Men: Evolution) or the original series currently in the making: The Falcon and Winter Soldier, Loki, and others.

 Unfortunately, Disney+ is currently only available in a few countries: the United States, Canada, the Netherlands, Australia, New Zealand, and Puerto Rico.
-More are to be added next March, but until then, you will only be able to access Disney Plus using a VPN service.
+More will be added in March 2020.
+Until then, you will only be able to access Disney Plus using a VPN service.
 Take a look at our Best VPN for Disney+ list for advice on which service to get.